Males get eating disorders too.

 Find out more about recognising warning signs.

-Is it possible for a male to recover from an eating disorder?
+Is it possible to recover from male eating disorders?

 Yes.
 It is possible for males to recover from eating disorders.
 Evidence shows that the sooner someone starts treatment for an eating disorder, the shorter the recovery process.
 Unfortunately, it is not uncommon for males to go untreated longer and to receive less professional care than females.